 It might occur more or fewer days than the actual day, and there's absolutely nothing wrong with it.
 Periods, during the first couple of years of menstruation, are often irregular due to the development of a delicate hormonal balance that leads to a regular cycle.

-However, if after years of regular cycles, your period falls completely out of range of your regular cycle, then you should consult a doctor.
+However, if after years of regular cycles, your period falls completely out of range of your regular cycle, then you may ask yourself, "Why is my period irregular?" and you should consult a doctor.

 Your period date changing every month is not as uncommon as you may think.

 Reasons Why Your Period Date Changes Every Month